CabbageCrow/AssemblyPublicizer/README.md

 The intended usage is for modding in Unity(*), because this way you can **access everything normally without the use of reflection** or some helper classes.
 If you use the modified publicized libary in your references and **compile your dll with "Allow unsafe code" enabled**, the access even works with the original assembly fine where the member still are private.
-Without "Allow unsafe code" you get an access violation exception during runtime when accessing private members except for types.
+Without "Allow unsafe code" you get (sometimes?) an access violation exception during runtime when accessing private members except for types.
 This way you get the full features of your IDE, like **auto completion** and you don't have to worry about cumbersome stuff like creating an instance of an private nested class to use as an parameter for a private method.